MiSTer-devel/Arcade-1942_MiSTer/README.txt

 -- Joystick support.
 --
 --
--- Note: in continue screen use combo Fire + 1P/2P to continue --
+-- Note1: in continue screen use combo Fire + 1P/2P to continue
+-- Note2: in flipped mode you can see glitches in logo..
+--
 ---------------------------------------------------------------------------------